 - Miter saw

 Measure your cabinet box in 3 places (top, middle, and bottom).
 Hopefully the cabinet box is square, but if not, you’ll use the largest of the measurements to determine the cuts for your face frame.

 Measure the height of the cabinet (if the toe kick is integrated, do not include it in your measurements) in three places.
 If there are any discrepancies, take the largest of the measurements.

 We like to use a laser measurer when measuring for things like face frames, doors, and drawers because they give you quick and accurate measurements.
 When using the laser measurer, I’ll generally measure the inside of the box and then add 1.5” to account for my plywood sides.

 Yes, plywood is generally not exactly ¾” thick, but it’s okay if the face frame is slightly larger than the cabinet.
 In fact, some people prefer it that way!

 STEP 2: DETERMINE YOUR FACE FRAME MEASUREMENTS

-We personally like to make our face frames flush with the sides of the cabinets, but this does require more precise measuring and cutting.
+We personally like to make our face frames flush with the sides of the cabinets to make installing the cabinets to one another easier, but this does require more precise measuring and cutting.